Speech-Rule-Engine/speech-rule-engine/README.md

 | `toEnriched(mathml)` | The semantically enriched MathML expression. |

 **Note that in asynchronous operation mode for these methods to work correctly, it is necessary to ensure that the Engine is ready for processing.
-See the engineReady flag below.**
+In other words, you need to wait for the setup promise to resolve.
+See documentation of `engineReady` and `setupEngine` below.**

 #### Methods that take an input filename and optionally an output filename:

+_Note that the file methods only work in Node!_

+These methods load the given file, process its content and return the result.
-If the output filename is not provided, output will be written to stdout. _Note that the file methods only work in Node!_
+In asynchronous mode they return a promise that resolves to the result.
+If the output filename is given the result will also be written to this file.
+Note, that this will overwrite the existing file.

 | Method | Return Value |
 | ---- | ---- |